opeolluwa/backend-for-humans/src/module_2/a_closer_look.md

 information.
 The concept of computer communication is the internet.
 In other words, the internet is the networking of computers.

-In the next module, we will talk extensively about computer networks.

 [^note]: [https://www.britannica.com/technology/Internet/Foundation-of-the-Internet](https://www.britannica.com/technology/Internet/Foundation-of-the-Internet)